mosaicml/examples/bert/README.md

 Our streaming dataloader always streams from `data_remote` -> `data_local`, and if both paths are the same, then no extra copying is done.

-**Also remember** that if you only downloaded the `val` split, you need to make sure your train_dataloader is pointed that split.
+**Also remember** that if you only downloaded the `val` split, you need to make sure your train_dataloader is pointed at that split.
 Just change `split: train` to `split: val` in your YAML.

 ### Single-Node training

-We run the `main.py` script using our `composer` launcher, which generates N processes (1 per device).
+We run the `main.py` script using our `composer` launcher, which generates N processes (1 process per device).

 If training on a single node, the `composer` launcher will autodetect the number of devices, so all you need to do is: